mozilla-services/Dockerflow/docs/serving-static-content.md

 1. A directory on the host machine is volume mounted into the container
 2. A shell command is used to copy assets out onto the host machine

-The greatest downside to this approach is the tight coupling between the host's deployment code and the application.
-The host machine's configuration has to be kept lockstep with the application's logic.
-Any changes to either will break the full functionality of the service.
+Serving assets outside the container has additional overhead and risks.
+Changes to the hosting service, the assets or the configuration of the container can cause service disruption if things aren't kept in sync.